ruanhao/basset/linux/hacks.md

 while sleep 1;do tput sc;tput cup 0 $(($(tput cols)-29));date;tput rc;done &
 ## Put a console clock in top right corner

-lsof -i ## List programs with open ports and connections lsof -P -i -n ## show apps that use internet connection at the moment lsof -i tcp:80 ## which program is this port belongs to lsof -c <command> ## list all files opened by a particular command

 ss -p # show apps that use internet connection at the moment